Soapbox/simon/README.md

 ```

 You can also run interactive mode with the command-line options.
-For example, running `simon -u` will ensure that any time the `artisan` command is called from interactive mode, it happens on the Vagrant VM.
+For example, running `simon -l` will ensure that the `artisan` interactive command always calls `php artisan` on the host machine.

 You can safely exit out of interactive mode at any time by typing `stop` or `exit`.